umisc/misc-website/README.md

     5. **`posts`**: Contains folders which themselves contain a markdown file (and any other assets used by said markdown file) which will get built into a route using the `blog-post.js` template in `templates`.
 This should be one of the most active directories in the sense that new content can be loaded onto the site easily by creating files in this directory.
 The naming convention `YYYY-MM-DD-post-title` should be used for subdirectories.

+    6. **`events`**: Contains folders which themselves contain a markdown file (and any other assets used by said markdown file) which will get built into a route using the `event-post.js` template in `templates`.
+Naming convention same as above.

-    6. **`styles`**: Contains [SASS](https://sass-lang.com/) files as well as standard CSS files.
+    7. **`styles`**: Contains [SASS](https://sass-lang.com/) files as well as standard CSS files.
 These files need to be imported by the component/template/page that uses them.
 E.g. at the top of the `blog-template.js` file, there is an `import '../styles/blog.sass'` statement.

-3.  **`gatsby-browser.js`**: This file is where Gatsby expects to find any usage of the [Gatsby browser APIs](https://www.gatsbyjs.org/docs/browser-apis/) (if any).
+4.  **`gatsby-browser.js`**: This file is where Gatsby expects to find any usage of the [Gatsby browser APIs](https://www.gatsbyjs.org/docs/browser-apis/) (if any).
 These allow customization/extension of default Gatsby settings affecting the browser.
 This does not do a lot at the moment.

-4.  **`gatsby-config.js`**: This is the main configuration file for a Gatsby site.
+5.  **`gatsby-config.js`**: This is the main configuration file for a Gatsby site.
 This is where site (metadata) like the site title and description is specified, and where Gatsby plugins can be include from.
 (Check out the [config docs](https://www.gatsbyjs.org/docs/gatsby-config/) for more detail).

-5.  **`gatsby-node.js`**: This file is where Gatsby expects to find any usage of the [Gatsby Node APIs](https://www.gatsbyjs.org/docs/node-apis/) (if any).
+6.  **`gatsby-node.js`**: This file is where Gatsby expects to find any usage of the [Gatsby Node APIs](https://www.gatsbyjs.org/docs/node-apis/) (if any).
 These allow customization/extension of default Gatsby settings affecting pieces of the site build process.
 Current usage of this file includes building pages from the markdown files in the `posts` directory.

 ## 👨‍💻  Contributors